Veeva AI Agents: Agentic AI for the Life Sciences Industry

 -

-Regulatory and Ethical Considerations: The adoption of agentic AI may prompt regulators to evolve guidelines.
-We expect agencies like FDA and EMA to issue guidance on AI in labelling, safety, and trial documentation within a few years.
-Veeva (as a Public Benefit Corporation) has indicated a commitment to balancing stakeholder interests ([28] ir.veeva.com), which likely includes ethical AI use.
+Regulatory and Ethical Considerations: The adoption of agentic AI is already prompting regulators to evolve guidelines.
+The EU AI Act's high-risk requirements for medical AI take full effect in August 2026, and the European Commission's November 2025 Digital Omnibus proposal may further refine requirements for pharma and medtech companies ([27]).
+The FDA continues expanding its use of AI internally (through tools like Elsa) while developing frameworks for industry AI use.
+Veeva (as a Public Benefit Corporation) has indicated a commitment to balancing stakeholder interests ([32]), which likely includes ethical AI use.
 The community will watch developments – for instance, if a Veeva agent makes a mistake, how liability is handled, or how patient privacy is protected when using analysis agents on clinical data (e.g., ensuring anonymization).

 -